Asset Forfeiture by Lakeland Police Department

 Procedures for Civil Asset Forfeiture Actions in Lakeland, FL

-Any property acquired through these processes is documented in agency records within the AIM database and is used and or disposed of by the agency pursuant to legal authority.
+Any property acquired through these processes is documented in agency records within the AIM database and used and/or disposed of by the agency under Florida law.

 Statistics on Seizures for Forfeiture in Lakeland, FL

 Each year, the Lakeland Police Department provides statistical information on LPD’s asset seizures and forfeitures during the prior year.
-All forfeiture actions by LPD are prepared by the Office of General Counsel and filed with the Clerk of the Court for ultimate disposition by a Circuit Judge.
+The Office of General Counsel prepares all forfeiture actions by LPD and files them with the Clerk of the Court for ultimate disposition by a Circuit Judge in Polk County, FL.

 The statistical information shows the property seized, the resulting action, the final disposition, and the race and gender of the subject of the action.
 LPD also publishes statistical information on pending forfeiture cases that were initiated but are still pending final action by the courts